Essential Gear For Day Hiking

 REI Co-op: $23

-Living in the Pacific Northwest equates to a damp existence.
+Living in the Pacific Northwest makes for a damp existence.
 Before fall and winter hikes, I spray this glorious invention all over my gear for added protection (and because I can’t afford all things Gore-Tex).
 Some may prefer to wash it in their clothes but I find the spray-on version to offer better control of coverage.
 It is also more versatile in that you can use it on clothes, shoes, bags and more.

 Black Diamond Carabiner

-REI Co-op: $7
+REI Co-op: $9

 You love carabiners, I love carabiners, we all love carabiners.
 I keep 1-2 of these wonder workers on my backpack for whatever I may need them for.
 Can’t squeeze something in my bag?
 Clip it on the outside.
 Have a sweaty shirt you need to air out without stopping?
 Clip it to the backpack.
 The Black Diamond carabiner is my tried and true option.